CDCgov/tostadas/README.md

 | --req_col_config | Path to the required_columns.yaml file | Yes (path as string)           |
 | --processed_samples | Path to the directory containing processed samples for update only submission entrypoint (containing <batch_name>.<sample_name> dirs) | Yes (path as string)           |

-*Important note about ```send_submission_email```: An email is only triggered if Genbank is being submitted to AND table2asn is the genbank_submission_type.
+:exclamation: Important note about ```send_submission_email```: An email is only triggered if Genbank is being submitted to AND table2asn is the genbank_submission_type.
 As for the recipient, this must be specified within your submission config file under 'general' as 'notif_email_recipient'*

 ### Entrypoint and User Provided Annotation
 | Param                    | Description                                             | Input Required   |